willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 ## Supported Permissions

-Cloudflare provides two ways to specify permissions for resource-scoped policies:
+Cloudflare provides two ways to specify permissions for resource-scoped policies. **You must choose ONE approach - do not mix them.**

 ### 1. Using Inherits (Recommended for Standard Roles)